Coherent Two-State Oscillations in False Vacuum Decay Regimes

-\textit{The symmetric resonating state.} In Fig.~\ref{fig:all}, we show the evolution of the initial false vacuum state $\vert\Omega\rangle$ under the Hamiltonian with $g=0.11$ and $h=0.67$.
-The evolution features a coherent two-state oscillation inside the false vacuum decay regime, with RBS order $n=2J/h=3$.
-The Loschmidt echo, $P_{\text{ret}}(t)\equiv \vert \langle \Omega \vert e^{-i \hat{H} t} \vert\Omega\rangle \vert^2$, oscillates between 1 and 0 with a certain long period in Fig.~\ref{fig:all}(a), implicating many-body coherent evolution.
-As the return probability approaches 0, the local magnetization approaches 0.25 as shown in Fig.~\ref{fig:all}(b), a coherent resonance between the initial product state and an entangled state emerges, with oscillation period around $680$.
-In Fig.~\ref{fig:all}(c), the two-site correlations $\langle \hat{Z}_0 \hat{Z}_r \rangle$ show that, in this resonant state, ferromagneticity is found at short range, while anti-ferromagneticity permeates at long range.
-Notably, the correlator $\langle \hat{Z}_0 \hat{Z}_3 \rangle$ and $\langle \hat{Z}_0 \hat{Z}_4 \rangle$ are almost the same throughout the dynamics.
+In Fig.~\ref{fig:all}, the evolution of the initial false vacuum state $\vert\Omega\rangle$ at $g=0.11$ and $h=0.67$ is shown.
+It features a coherent two-state oscillation inside the false vacuum decay regime, with RBS order $n=2J/h=3$.
+The return probability $P_{\text{ret}}(t)$ oscillates between 1 and 0 with a period around $680$ in Fig.~\ref{fig:all}(a).
+In Fig.~\ref{fig:all}(b), the two-site correlations $\langle \hat{Z}_0 \hat{Z}_r \rangle$ show that the resonant state is ferromagnetic at short range but anti-ferromagnetic at long range.